 Judge Hendricks in the hot seat

-The North West High Court is described by Aninka Claassens and Boitumelo Matlala in a recent publication as “thwarting the repeated and desperate attempts of community leaders to try to preserve their mineral assets and land base, and to hold traditional leaders and government to account’.
-One of the judges, Ronald Hendricks, who has been in the thick of these cases, will again be interviewed for a leadership position on the bench for the North West High Court.
+The North West High Court is described by Aninka Claassens and Boitumelo Matlala in a publication as “thwarting the repeated and desperate attempts of community leaders to try to preserve their mineral assets and land base, and to hold traditional leaders and government to account”.
+One of the judges, who has been in the thick of these cases, is Ronald Hendricks.

-The same Kgosi Nyalala Pilane has successfully obtained several court interdicts to stop community members from being allowed to meet, including six interdicts against meetings of the ‘royal family’.
-In this case the community placed a newspaper advertisement calling on members of the Bakgatla – Ba – Kgafela Royal Family to attend an urgent meeting.
-Pilane sought to interdict the meeting.
+In this case, as mentioned above, the community placed a newspaper advertisement calling on members of the Bakgatla – Ba – Kgafela Royal Family to attend an urgent meeting.
+Kgosi Nyalala Pilane sought to interdict the meeting.

 “Judge Hendricks found that Nyalala Pilane, being ‘the nominated representative of the kgosikgolo in South Africa, has the necessary standing and clear right as a member of the royal family, as defined in terms of Bakgatla custom and law, to bring this application.’
 This is a disconcerting and novel interpretation of customary law – that membership of a royal family, and chiefly status depends on the discretion of a ‘paramount’ based in another country. … Judge Hendricks’s interpretation has far-reaching consequences for the concept and exercise of chiefly accountability.”

-Platinum, poverty and princes in post-apartheid South Africa: new laws, old repertoires”, New South African Review 4 (2014), 117
+Quote taken from; Platinum, poverty and princes in post-apartheid South Africa: new laws, old repertoires, New South African Review 4 (2014), 117